 Note of caution

-2 inch thick and 22-inches wide live edge wood slabs are crazy heavy.
+2 inch thick and 3 feet wide live edge wood slabs are crazy heavy.
 Remember to bring adequate muscle and transportation.